-Nothing says Cinco de Mayo like colorful and super flavorful tacos.
+Nothing says taco night like colorful and super flavorful tacos.
 Carnitas Tacos, AKA pulled pork tacos that are crisped-up and served with a velvety avocado-lime crema are one of the more wonderful things in life.

 I don't know about you, but I love myself a simple taco with really good stuff inside.
 A simple taco that is super balanced with "stuff" like 7-hour smoked pork shoulder, quick pickled red onions, avocado-lime crema, and cilantro.

 Smoking a pork shoulder for 7 hours is totally optional.
 Any shredded pork will work.
 You can cook pork in an instant pot, slow cooker, in the oven, or even sous vide and smoked pork shoulder.
 But if you do want smoky amazingness, you will definitely try my low and slow smoked pork shoulder recipe.

 I prefer my carnitas to be pork shoulder that is smoked low and slow, then shredded and crisped in a cast iron skillet.
 As much as I love Mexican carnitas, this version is a bit of a hybrid between BBQ pulled pork and the Mexican version that is often braised for hours.